David Patrick, Dean, Old Main 530, 360-650-3170

 Advancement to degree candidacy is formal recognition that the student has completed all admission requirements and has demonstrated satisfactory performance in at least 12 credits of graduate study as listed on an approved plan of study.
 Advancement to candidacy is a prerequisite to earning the master’s degree and should be accomplished as early as the student is eligible.
 Advancement is granted by the student’s program upon completion of minimum requirements.
 A student must be advanced to candidacy before submitting the application for degree.
 Confer with your advisor if you have questions about your status or eligibility for advancement to candidacy.

-The master’s degree is earned at the end of the quarter in which the student has completed all degree requirements and has filed the application for degree.
+The graduate degree is earned at the end of the quarter in which the student has completed all degree requirements and has filed the application for degree.
 Recommendation for the degree is made to the Graduate Faculty Governance Council by the student’s program advisor and thesis committee (if in a thesis program).
 Application for the degree must be made by the last day of classes of the quarter prior to the quarter the student intends to graduate.
 A student must be enrolled for at least two regular credits or GRAD 699 during the quarter in which the degree is awarded.
 Auditing a course for this purpose is not permitted.
-A commencement ceremony is held at the end of each quarter.
-Students participate in the commencement ceremony for the quarter in which degree requirements are met, including filing the application for degree and paying the diploma fee by the stated deadline.

 Undergraduate and Post-Baccalaureate Enrollment in 500/600 Level Courses